jakebullet70/OctoTouchController/README.md

 Touch screen Octoprint UI for for older Android phones / tablets (Android 4.X)

 ### Project Purpose
-Reclaim those old Phones / Tablets that are sitting around and DO NO have access to the Google store anymore.
+Reclaim those old Phones / Tablets that are sitting around and DO NOT have access to the Google store anymore.

 Add a dedicated touch screen to your 3D printer!